huangli712/ACFlow/test/test.md

 ## Standard tests

-The following tweleve tests are used to test the basic features of the ACFlow toolkit.
+The following twelve tests are used to test the basic features of the ACFlow toolkit.

 * **basic/A01**
     * Fermionic + Matsubara